This One Factor Causes 35% of All Flight Delays

 Aviation operations

-The Federal Aviation Administration tracks delay causes across five major categories.
-Weather consistently leads:
+The FAA tracks delay causes across five major buckets.
+Weather sits on top every single year:

 • Weather: 35-40% of delays